Finances

 Educational priority reflected in the budget

 As far as the budget of the institution and individual projects is concerned, priority should be given to activities raising ecological awareness.
 Start from yourself and allocate funds to activities within the team, such as meetings with experts and lectures.
 Include educational practices for all staff members in the budgets of exhibitions, performances, conferences.
 Do not treat extra training or workshops as something which could detract the staff from their ‘real’ work.
 This would only create tension.
 A cultural institution as a platform for distributing knowledge should always look for opportunities to deepen the competences of its team in every project it plans.
+The GREEN TEAM can also provide support by helping to gather these needs and use them to create common requirements.

 STEP 2